 Demi Knight Clark is sparking change in the construction industry.

-At a recent gathering in Charlotte, North Carolina, 22 girls ages 9 to 12 were asked a question: “How many of you have worked with power tools?”
+Last year in Charlotte, North Carolina, 22 girls ages 9 to 12 were asked a question: “How many of you have worked with power tools?”
 Only one raised her hand.
 But the numbers would soon change.

 Over the next two days, the girls took part in the first-ever Farm to Construction Code camp, learning how to create computer code to animate the plant cycle, how to build a planter box, and, yes, how to wield a power screwdriver.